We are currently taking new client referrals; see below for details

 How do I make an appointment for therapy?
 You can contact us directly by phone, text or email.
 If you would like a support worker or other person to make the first contact on your behalf they can contact us too; we would then get in touch directly with you to make sure that you want to access our service.

 How soon can I see a therapist?
-We operate a waiting list, which can be lengthy at times.
-You can expect to wait a few months – some times up to six months – for a first appointment.
+We operate a waiting list which can be lengthy, at times.
+You can expect to wait a few months – sometimes between six and 12 months – for a first appointment.
 We have an assessment process – usually over two sessions – where you meet with one of our therapists.
 In assessment we look to ensure we can support you, find the right therapist for you, and that you are in a position to engage with weekly, ongoing therapy.
 Where we feel psychotherapy is not right for someone at a particular time, we will try to suggest other sources of help.
 We also regularly run therapeutic group courses which you may be able to access while you are waiting for one-to-one therapy.
-Attending a group course won’t affect your place on the waiting list for one-to-one therapy.

 English is not my first language – can you help me?
 Where possible, and depending on the circumstances, we will provide an interpreter; please note it may not always be possible.